jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-multipart-upload.rst

         $result = $s3Client->abortMultipartUpload($params);
     }

-Asynchronous multipart uploads
+Asynchronous Multipart Uploads
 ------------------------------

 Calling ``upload()`` on the ``MultipartUploader`` is a blocking request.
-If you are working in an asynchronous context, you can get a :doc:`Promise <guide_promises>` for the multipart upload.
+If you are working in an asynchronous context, you can get a :doc:`promise <guide_promises>` for the multipart upload.

 .. code-block:: php